adamgoucher/my-oredev-2016-sessions/Laravel and AWS/06 - Configuration Management.md

 Note: This means you are now now reliant on both AWS and Bitbucket (or GitHub) for your infrastructure to be able to come up -- as I learned the hard way when Atlassian has an outage

 Note: Eventually there will be another line to put a git pull and puppet apply into cron and have it run every 15 minutes

+Note: It takes around 8 minutes for a machine to come up.
+This can cause problems with CodeBuild and ASG Lifecycle timeouts.
+I'm considering having machine images built periodically so they are ready to spin up.
+That's still in the 'think about' phase.

 We use a variation of the Role/Profile pattern where each ASG is a role / business name ('Humans - Left Node') and those Roles are built by multiple Profiles ('Ubuntu, Contests, Surveys').